nz-trust-framework/DISTF-reference-architecture/ARF.md

 ##### 3.5.1.3 Digital credentials as authenticators

-Credentials themselves can be used as authenticators as they possess all the requirements necessary for a high assurance authenticator. *elaborate*
+Credentials themselves can be used as authenticators as they possess all the requirements necessary for a high assurance authenticator.

+*elaborate*

 > :computer: **Example: Using a Digital Credential for Ongoing Authentication**
 >
->A user wants to access services on the **national transport agency’s website** (e.g. renewing their registration, updating their address).
-Rather than using a password or passkey, the transport agency supports direct login via a **mobile driver licence (mDL)** issued under the Trust Framework.
+>A user wants to access services with their **national transport agency’s website** (e.g. renewing their registration, updating their address).
+Rather than using a password or passkey, the transport agency supports direct login via a **mobile driver licence (mDL)** they issue and accredited under the Trust Framework.
 >
->
 > **Step 1: First-Time Login – Authenticating with a Digital Credential**
 >
 >1.
 The user visits the transport agency website and chooses to "Sign in with mDL".
 >2.
 The website requests:
 >   - The user's **digital driver licence**, presented remotely from their digital wallet.
->   - A **unique identifier** (e.g. driver licence number) to look up the corresponding account.
+>   - Part of this request is for their driver licence number as the **unique identifier** to look up the corresponding account.
 >3.
-The mDL includes:
->   - **Unique identifier** (licence number)
->   - **Photo**, **name**, and other relevant attributes
->4.
 The transport agency:
->   - **Verifies the credential's authenticity** (using cryptographic signature validation)
+>   - **verifies the credential's authenticity**; and
- >  - **Matches the licence number** against its internal records
+ >   - **matches the licence number** against its system of record.
- >  - **Performs biometric authentication** (if supported by the wallet/device) to confirm that the user is the rightful holder
 >
->The user is successfully logged in—no password required.
+>The user is successfully logged in.
+No password required.
 >
 > **Step 2: Subsequent Logins – Re-using the Digital Credential**
 >
->Each time the user logs in:
+>Each time the user logs in they repeat the same process as in Step 1.
 >
->1.
-They select "Sign in with mDL"
->2.
-Their digital wallet remotely presents the mDL again
->3.
-The wallet re-authenticates the user using biometrics or a device PIN
->4.
-The transport agency:
->   - Verifies the credential signature and freshness
->   - Uses the licence number to retrieve the user’s record
->   - Confirms it is the same person previously logged in
->
 >There is **no separate authentication mechanism** required—the digital credential serves as both *authentication* and *attribute evidence* each time.
 >
-> **Note:** In this model, the **digital credential acts as the authenticator**, with wallet/device-based mechanisms ensuring the credential is only presented by its rightful holder.
+> **Note:** In this model, the **digital credential acts as the authenticator** for the relying party, with wallet/device-based authenticators themselves ensuring the credential is only presented by its rightful holder.
 >
 >**Benefits:**
 >- **High assurance** authentication using an accredited, trusted credential